Yabk/SF-Evolution/README.md

 In order to run the evolution or the provided sample agents, project breezy has to be properly set up.
 That includes Steam, Dota 2, Breezy Addon and Breezy Server.
+More information about setting up all the above can be found on the competition page.